Spay Desoto

 Horn Lake Animal Shelter has replenished their

 Not a resident of Horn Lake?
-Desoto County residents outside of Horn Lake city limits are eligible to receive dog food as well with a minimum donation of $10.00.
-For additional information, contact the shelter at 662-393-5857.
+Desoto County residents outside of Horn Lake city limits may be eligible to receive pet food at no cost, but please contact the shelter for more information regarding residents outside of Horn Lake city limits as a minimum donation of $10.00 may be required.

 Newborn - 4 weeks